 Habitat loss, disturbance and overgrazing have impacted many areas of Saudi Arabia.
 Aramco’s biodiversity areas are considered some of the most biologically varied areas in the Kingdom.
-Within the company areas, 10 have been formally designated “Aramco Biodiversity Protection Areas,” and these total 977 km2.
+Within the company areas, 10 have been formally designated “Aramco Biodiversity Protection Areas,” and these total 977 km2 of land.

 The desert has a rich ecosystem, and Haradh’s first step toward preservation was controlling off-road driving, and removing waste.
-HdGP environmental coordinator Alawi Alsayed says there are easy ways individuals can contribute to a greener environment, noting, “Preserving the biodiversity and the animals surrounding us will enrich our lives with food and have a good balance in the life.”
+HdGP environmental coordinator Alawi Alsayed says there are easy ways individuals can contribute to a greener environment, noting, “Preserving the biodiversity and the animals surrounding us will enrich our lives and provide a good balance in life.”